ozkary/ozkary.github.io/dep-book/chapters/17-data-engineering-process-fundamentals-data-streaming-exercise.md

 ```

-The **download_images.sh** script basically pulls two images from DockerHub.
-This is the way, we can automate the download of those images when we are creating new environments.
+The **download_images.sh** script essentially retrieves two images from DockerHub.
+This script provides an automated way to download these images when creating new environments.

-#### Run the Services
+#### Start the Services

-After downloading the Docker images, we can start the services by running this script:
+Once the Docker images are downloaded, initiate the services by executing the following script:

 ```bash
 bash start_services.sh